 font-weightandline-heightborderpropertiesvertical-alignfor table cells

-marginproperties (unreliable anyway)text-decorationletter-spacing- Default values that don’t need overriding
+marginproperties (unreliable in a lot of places anyway)text-decorationletter-spacing- Default values that aren’t overriding anything

 - Gmail mobile app layout breaks from unsupported properties

-- Apple Mail dark mode issues from insufficient color scheme handling
+- Apple Mail dark mode issues from color handling that wasn’t thought through

-- International client problems from advanced CSS features
+- International client problems from features nobody checked support for

 <!--[if mso]>